-In order to provide quality practicum placements, students will be placed in a variety of agencies in the region serviced by the campus.
+In order to provide quality practicum placements, students will be placed in a variety of agencies or services in the region serviced by the campus.
+While every effort is made to arrange placements in the planned sequence, placements are dependent upon availability and may need to be completed at a later date.
 Students are required to provide their own transportation.